 Whatever you did today, you came into contact with germs.
 It's easy for a germ on your hand to end up in your mouth.
 Think about how many foods you eat with your hands.

 You can't wear rubber gloves all day long, but you can wash your hands so those germs don't get a chance to make you or someone else sick.
-When germs go down the drain, they can't make anyone sick.

 So when are the best times to wash your hands?

 when your hands are dirty